THE OFFICE SELF-GUIDED TOUR IN SCRANTON

 • Opening Credits

-3. Scranton Welcomes You Sign at The Marketplace at Steamtown
+3. Scranton Welcomes You Sign

-300 Lackawanna Ave, Scranton, PA
+The Marketplace at Steamtown (Second Floor), 300 Lackawanna Avenue, Scranton, PA

 The iconic Scranton sign made famous in the opening credits of The Office and filmed by John Krasinski, now proudly resides on the second floor of The Marketplace at Steamtown (formerly The Steamtown Mall).
-While the original sign was once located along the Central Scranton Expressway—now the Biden Expressway—it was removed to prevent traffic disruptions caused by fans stopping for photos.
+While the original sign was once located along the Central Scranton Expressway — now the Biden Expressway — it was removed to prevent traffic disruptions caused by fans stopping for photos.
 The sign on display is a replica, offering a perfect photo op for Office enthusiasts without the traffic hazards!
 Find out more info about the Scranton Welcomes You Sign!

 EPISODE REFERENCES: